 All’s fine and dandy if you know how to manage your finances and pay every instalment in full punctually.
 There are things like late fees that many consumers do not actually know about.
 These late payment fees aren’t the most visible to consumers scrolling the websites; they are often slotted into the FAQ or Help sections.

 Although there won’t be any late payment fee from Hoolah, Atome or Rely if the instalment is automatically charged to your credit card, remember to pay off credit card bills in full every month before the due date to avoid credit card late fees and interest charges!

-Comparison between Hoolah, Atome, Rely and Split
+Comparison between Hoolah, Atome, Rely, Split and Pace

 |Tenure||Processing Fee||Early Repayment Fee||Late Payment Fee||Other Charges|

 |Hoolah||3 months: Pay 1/3 of the total bill on the spot||$0||$0||$5: Order value $99.99 or below|

 |Atome||3 months: Pay 1/3 of the total bill on the spot||$0||$0||$20 administrative fee + freezing of Atome account||Extra $10 fee chargeable if outstanding amount and $20 administrative fee are unpaid within 7 days|